-Windows Search features is a handy tool to easily find what you are looking for in your system.
-However, it also comes with its own drawbacks, for example, it doesn’t search contents of a file and can be really slow as well.
+The Windows Search feature is a convenient tool for easily finding what you’re looking for on your system.
+However, it has its own drawbacks; for example, it doesn’t search the contents of files and can be quite slow.

-If the built-in search feature isn’t cutting it, then you can customize your Windows 10 by installing awesome third-party Windows search tools.
-Below we have listed 10 of the best alternatives to Windows Search feature.
+If the built-in search feature doesn’t meet your needs, you can customize your Windows by installing excellent third-party Windows search tools.
+Below, we’ve listed 10 of the best alternatives to the Windows Search feature.

-My personal favorite, Everything is astonishingly light, fast and easy to use search tool for Windows.
-It may not be loaded with tons of features, but it does a great job of finding files and folders quickly.
+One of my personal favorite, Everything, is an astonishingly light, fast, and easy-to-use search tool for Windows.
+While it may not be packed with a myriad of features, it excels at quickly finding files and folders.

-It only lets you search for files and folders using their name, but this allows it to be fast and it can quickly index PC data in just a few seconds (about 8-10 seconds in my case).
+This tool allows you to search for files and folders solely by their names.
+This limitation enables it to be incredibly fast, as it can index your PC’s data in just a few seconds – about 8-10 seconds in my experience.

-The results are updated in real-time just as you start typing and there is no delay in displaying them.
-It also has some other handy features, like the ability to sort data using different factors, search for specific types of files, open files from its interface and bookmark files/folder to quickly access them later.
+The results are updated in real-time as you begin typing, with no delay in their display.
+It also offers other convenient features, such as the ability to sort data by various criteria, search for specific file types, open files directly from its interface, and bookmark files or folders for quick access later.

-Listary is basically a file explorer assistant that focuses on making you productive.
-When you’re inside Windows file explorer, just start typing what you need and the results will start appearing in real-time.
-You can also press Ctrl key twice to bring up the search bar anywhere and start searching.
+Listary is essentially a file explorer assistant focused on enhancing your productivity.
+When you are inside Windows File Explorer, simply start typing what you’re looking for, and results will appear in real-time.
+You can also press the Ctrl key twice to bring up the search bar from anywhere and begin your search.

-You can create keywords to directly search inside online websites, such as "fb" to directly search in Facebook search.
-Some of its other features include keyboard shortcuts, option to add filters, create executable commands and assign shortcuts to them, recent files and complete file history.
+You can create keywords to search directly within online websites, such as using "fb" to search directly on Facebook.
+Other features include keyboard shortcuts, the ability to add filters, create executable commands, and assign shortcuts to them, access recent files, and view complete file history.

-Furthermore, it also has many themes to customize its interface.
-Listary free version is only available for personal use.
+Additionally, it offers various themes to customize its interface.
+The free version of Listary is available only for personal use.
 To use it in a business environment or gain more control, you should upgrade to the pro version.

-Also, Listray is able to list Windows settings and programs in the search results as well.
-Something I didn’t find in any of the other tools in this list.
+Moreover, Listary is capable of listing Windows settings and programs in the search results, a feature I haven’t found in any other tools on this list.

 - Fast indexing and results.